 As discussed in the Robustness design, the journal should additionally be configured to leave an amount of free space smaller than the reserved blocks of the file system containing the log files, so that log messages can continue to be written in low disk space conditions, allowing easier diagnosis of the problem:

-A variety of profiling tools should be packaged for the Apertis development repository:
+A variety of profiling tools should be packaged for the Apertis development repository and Flatpak SDK:

 GDB and DLT are already packaged, so no further work is needed there; as are all the profiling tools.